XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Raw ECN account

-Not available; no direct market access for forex or equities
+Not offered; no access to ECN/pricing or direct market access

 Islamic account